awisemanapple/appledata/README.md

 The footprints were digitized in 2015 from imagery captured in 2014 & 2015

 **Why are the data being released?**
-Apple would like to support the OpenStreetMap ecosystem by releasing additional high-quality building footprint data .
+Apple would like to support the OpenStreetMap ecosystem by releasing high-quality height data to enhance existing building footprint data.

 ## Documentation

 The height data is measured in meters.
 Meters are the default unit for OSM height measurements (https://wiki.openstreetmap.org/wiki/Map_Features/Units); no unit conversion is needed.